Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Wi-Fi EasyMesh in a nutshell

-Specifically, if a mixed hardware Wi-Fi EasyMesh system is not working as expected, it’s hard to know which hardware vendor is at fault, and consumers might be stuck between two networking companies pointing fingers at each other.
+Generally, we need the hardware of at least two vendors working together to know Wi-Fi EasyMesh is universal.
+But then, things can get complicated in terms of liability or tech support.
+If a mixed Wi-Fi EasyMesh system is not working as expected, it’s hard to know which hardware vendor is at fault, and consumers might be stuck between two networking companies that point fingers at each other.

-Of these new routers, the flagship Archer BE900 is the only one that’s a Quad-band broadcaster, similar to the recently released Archer AXE300.
+Of these new routers, the flagship Archer BE900 is the only one that’s a quad-band broadcaster, similar to the recently released Archer AXE300.
 The additional band is to increase the bandwidth on the 5GHz.

-The Archer GE800 is TP-Link’s first Wi-Fi 7 gaming router — replacing the Archer GX90 or Archer AX11000.
+The Archer GE800 is TP-Link’s first Wi-Fi 7 gaming router—replacing the Archer GX90 or Archer AX11000.
 The company says it has “quad acceleration features for games” to deliver “exceptional performance for the most intense gaming networks.”
 The new router has a pretty radical design, looking like a landed Imperial Shuttle spacecraft in Star Wars.

 Other details of the new Archer Wi-Fi 7 routers are still sketchy.
 The table below includes all the currently available information on them.